Skip to content

 • Resolves symbols only when needed

-Detailed Explanation of the Lazy Binding Process
+Detailed Explanation of Lazy Binding Process

-1. call foo → jump to PLT[foo]
+1. call foo → Jump to PLT[foo]

-2. PLT[foo] calls the resolver _dl_runtime_resolve
+2. PLT[foo] calls resolver _dl_runtime_resolve

 5. Return to foo